Module 7.4: AKS Storage, Observability & Scaling

 | Not configuring PodDisruptionBudgets for KEDA-scaled workloads | PDBs seem unnecessary for “elastic” workloads | KEDA scales pods, but node upgrades drain them.
 Without PDBs, all replicas can be evicted simultaneously during cluster upgrades |

-| Mounting Azure Files SMB when NFS would perform better | SMB is the default and works on both Windows and Linux | For Linux-only workloads needing high throughput, always use NFS with the nconnect mount option |
+| Mounting Azure Files SMB when NFS would perform better | SMB is the default and works on both Windows and Linux | For Linux-only workloads needing high throughput, prefer NFS with the nconnect mount option in most cases |

 | Creating Grafana dashboards without alert rules | ”We will check the dashboards when something is wrong” | If nobody is watching the dashboard when the incident starts, it has zero value.
-Always pair dashboards with alert rules |
+Pair dashboards with alert rules for production-critical signals |

 | Ignoring disk I/O metrics in observability setup | CPU and memory are the default metrics; disk I/O requires explicit configuration | Add disk IOPS, throughput, and latency to your monitoring ConfigMap and Grafana dashboards |